ADI-2707/iTask/README.md

 3. Build for production:
    - npm run build

 Todos persist in browser localStorage under the key `todos`.
-Deleting browser storage will remove saved todos.